raspberrypilearning/getting-started-with-node-red/worksheet.md

 # What next?

 Now that you have a single LED working, why not try wiring up two more LEDs to different pins on your Raspberry Pi, and creating a traffic light simulator?
+Can it be controlled with a button?

 To do this, you will need to use more of the nodes from the *function* section.
 The *delay* block allows you to wait for a given number of seconds.